c-sleuth/docxutils/README.md

 ## Examples and Docs

-Docs have been generated with nim using `nim doc <inputfile>`.
-This html file can be found within `htmldocs` The docx file within the example directory was taken from (https://file-examples.com/index.php/sample-documents-download/sample-doc-download/) and is the 100kB docx file
+Docs have can be generated with nim using `nim doc docxutils.nim`

+The docx file within the example directory was taken from (https://file-examples.com/index.php/sample-documents-download/sample-doc-download/) and is the 100kB docx file

 ## Dependencies